nidhirathod15/Orbitscope/README.md

 **1. Orbit Inclination Distribution**

 ![Orbit Inclination Distribution](https://github.com/nidhirathod15/Orbitscope/blob/00be20e172552df62c671da738d7ce455c228d8a/orbitscope%20-%20Colab%20-%20Google%20Chrome%2007-11-2025%2020_42_13.png)
-This histogram displays the inclination angles (orbital tilt) of debris fragments created by the FENGYUN-1C satellite destruction event.
-Most fragments cluster around *98–100°*, indicating near-polar orbits — meaning these debris pieces circle Earth almost from pole to pole.
+This histogram visualizes the orbital tilt of debris fragments produced by the FENGYUN-1C satellite breakup.
+Most fragments have a tilt of around 98–100°, meaning they move in near-polar orbits — passing over the Earth’s poles instead of circling around the equator.
+This pattern shows how the debris spreads globally, covering almost every part of the planet during its orbit.

 **2. Interactive 3D Orbit Viewer (Plotly)**

 [![Interactive Orbit Viewer](https://github.com/nidhirathod15/Orbitscope/blob/6bc42e130a159937734240e7d246b452b50ae8e1/orbitscope%20-%20Colab%20-%20Google%20Chrome%2007-11-2025%2020_42_51.png?raw=true)](https://github.com/nidhirathod15/Orbitscope)
-An interactive version of the orbital visualization built using `Plotly`.
-You can rotate, zoom, and explore debris trajectories in real time.
-Each line shows the orbital path of one debris piece, with Earth at the center (blue sphere).
-This view highlights the chaotic and overlapping nature of orbital debris in LEO (Low Earth Orbit).
+An interactive 3D view of debris orbits built using Plotly.
+You can rotate, zoom, and explore each fragment’s path around Earth in real time.
+The blue sphere represents our planet, while the lines trace debris trajectories — showing how chaotic and overlapping low-Earth orbit (LEO) has become.

 **3. Multi-Orbit 3D Plot (Matplotlib)**

 [![3D Orbit Visualization](https://github.com/nidhirathod15/Orbitscope/blob/6bc42e130a159937734240e7d246b452b50ae8e1/orbitscope%20-%20Colab%20-%20Google%20Chrome%2007-11-2025%2020_42_26.png?raw=true)](https://github.com/nidhirathod15/Orbitscope)
-This visualization plots hundreds of debris orbits around Earth in 3D using Matplotlib.
-The dense mesh of lines shows just how crowded Earth’s low orbit has become.
-Each colored curve represents one debris fragment orbiting independently.
+This plot shows hundreds of pieces of space debris orbiting Earth in 3D.
+Each colored line represents one fragment from the FENGYUN-1C satellite breakup.
+The dense web of paths around the planet reveals just how cluttered Earth’s low orbit has become, with debris circling in all directions.